OnerootProject/r1-eos/README.md

 ## Abstract
 **Users** no need to deposit their assets in the **R1 contract** but just sign their off-chain order to the **Relayer** which will help to match and find the opposit order and finally the matched orders will be submitted by the **Relayer** .
 By this scheme we can benefit :
 1. Relayer has the best matching performance as same as the CEX(Centralized Exchange);
-2. Users keep their assets in their wallet with no need to trsut the contract;
+2. Users keep their assets in wallet with no need to trsut the contract;

 ## Procedure
 1.User authorize contract with the right of transfer tokens of eos system;